 Junior designers are inexperienced.
 Many have limited design let alone Civil 3D experience which negatively impacts corporate productivity.

 Any solution must make it easier for new users to become efficient in days, not years.

 When you are busy, it is hard to make any change - but to get ahead, change is required!

 Although it may be tempting to look for a Civil 3D replacement, this is a high risk option that does not address short term productivity issues.

 Any solution to the issues associated with Civil 3D must:

-In the next post, we review a Civil 3D companion product that has been addressing the above requirements for 14 years.
+In the next post, we review a Civil 3D companion product that has been addressing the above requirements since 2005.